weeveiot/weeve-agent/README.md

     --nodeId local-test-node-1 \ # ID of this node optional \
 ```

-The `-v` flag enables debug logs, and the `--notls` flag disables TLS configuation.
-Further logs from the `paho` MQTT client can be enabled with the `--mqttlogs` flag.
+The `-v` flag enables logs in terminal, and the `--notls` flag disables TLS configuation.
+Further logs from the `paho` MQTT client can be enabled with the `--mqttlogs` flag, and the `--loglevel` flag enables to set desired logging level.

 ### With TLS
 TLS configuration requires the full path to all secrets and certificates as follows;